 The River Ugie is a "wee gem" that runs from source to the mouth of the river at the north east town of Peterhead.
-The river has have fish counter and most importantly unrivalled access for disabled anglers.

 Fishing methods are with the fly, the worm and spinner.
 The sea trout tend to enter the river around April-May.
-The grilse enter the river around July - August with the salmon arriving later during the back end Sep-Oct.
+The grilse enter the river around July - August with the majority of salmon arriving later during the back end Sep-Oct.
 The anglers have seen the salmon arriving earlier over the last few seasons, with springers being caught during the early months of the season, and the multi winter fish arriving as early as June.

 Why you need to fish here

 The River Ugie is predominantly a spate river but some great sport can be had even in low water in the spring and summer months.
 Ideal for night fishing for those who seek the famous Ugie sea trout.